Loading Solar Battery Perth...

 Get matched with accredited installers who handle all the paperwork for you

-The federal Small-scale Technology Certificate scheme now reduces twice per year (H1 and H2).
-Acting sooner means larger rebates.
+The federal Small-scale Technology Certificate scheme now steps down twice a year (H1 and H2), so an earlier install draws a higher factor.
 The program ends December 31, 2030.

 2026 H1